 - the University of Toronto Framework to Address Allegations of Research Misconduct.

 Authorship issues that arise in the Department of Medicine should be flagged to the Chair and Vice-Chair, Research, to be referred to the Office of the Vice-President Research and Innovation, as necessary.
-There are guidelines that have been developed to resolve authorship disputes and the department leadership will enforce and encourage all authors to come to resolution on any authorship issue.

 International Committee of Medical Journal Editors.
 Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals.
 December 2015.